mmistakes/minimal-mistakes/_posts/2023-12-06-practical-type-level-programming.md

 Which is described as:
 > Given a tuple `T`, summons each of its member types and returns them in a `Tuple`.

 [^summonExercise]: Feel free to solve this as an exercise.
-This yet another instance of tuple iteration.
+This is yet another instance of tuple iteration.

 So we can simply do this:
 ```scala